 IP Fabric platform 3.1.2: Constant improvements and code revisions

 Good news everyone, another version of the IP Fabric platform is officially out.
-The 3.1.2 version is not including any major updates or enhancements, but rather minor improvements and small features that directly respond to multiple clients’ requests.
+The 3.1.2 version is including minor improvements and small features that directly respond to multiple clients’ requests.

 System and Monitoring

 From now on, it’s possible to limit the number of concurrent sessions during the discovery process down to only 1 session at a time.
 Please be aware that having the platform manage only 1 session at a time will greatly slow down the discovery process for complex networks.
-This option was added for special cases or testing.
+Our team added this option for special cases or testing.